johnnymarquezv/aws-ecs-privatelink-terraform-cdk/microservice/README.md

-# Python FastAPI ECS Microservice
+# Local Microservice for VPC Endpoint Testing

-This microservice is a simple web API implemented with FastAPI, containerized for deployment to AWS ECS Fargate.
-It serves as an example service in a microservices architecture interconnected with AWS PrivateLink using Terraform and AWS CDK.
+This microservice is a simple web API implemented with FastAPI, designed for **local deployment and testing** of VPC endpoint connectivity.
+It serves as a test client to verify PrivateLink connections to CDK-deployed microservices.

+**Note**: This microservice is deployed locally for testing purposes.
+The CDK stack deploys a separate, publicly available microservice (nginx) for infrastructure testing.

 ---